 I hasten now just to notice the reasons why Christ was thus raised from the dead; and the reasons I assign must be only a sample of the reasons; and they all concern us, every one of us.
 The first reason why he was raised from the dead was because of the completeness of his atonement.
-You will find in the Hebrews, and I wish you to take particular notice of this, as well as another scripture that I have presently to quote, that he was brought again from the dead through the blood of the everlasting covenant.
-Thus, you see that one reason, and we may call this the legal and rightful reason, why he was raised from the dead was because of the perfection of his atonement, brought again from the dead through the blood of the everlasting covenant.
+You will find in the Hebrews, and I wish you to take par-ticular notice of this, as well as another scripture that I have presently to quote, that he was brought again from the dead through the blood of the everlasting covenant.
+Thus you see that one reason, and we may call this the legal and rightful reason, why he was raised from the dead was because of the perfection of his atonement, brought again from the dead through the blood of the everlasting covenant.
 Now you that are Christians can understand what I am going to say; and those of you that are not Christians cannot understand, not really so.
-The Lord Jesus Christ is called the surety of the New Testament, new covenant; and a surety is a person who is responsible for all that which is included in his suretyship responsibility.
+The Lord Jesus Christ is called the surety of the new testament-new covenant; and a surety is a person who is responsible for all that which is included in his suretyship responsibility.
 We are spoken of as being sold into bondage, sold under sin, and lawful captives to God's law.
-There needed to be, therefore, a price to redeem us from this our state of sin, condemnation, death, lamentation, bitterness, mortality, and woe, there was required a price.
-Christ became responsible for the debt we owed; he became the Redeemer, the responsible person.
-And the surety can be set free only by his acting m accordance with the responsibility; he must pay the debt to the very last mite; for the language of inflexible justice is, "You shall not come out thence until you have paid the last mite."
-Christ having paid the last mite, he, on the ground of having done so, rose from the dead.
-And hence we are brought up out of our state by nature and shall be raised up at the last great day, upon this very selfsame ground.
-"As for you, by the blood of your covenant I have sent forth your prisoners out of the pit wherein there is no water."
-Thus, then, you will see, perhaps, without my quoting more scriptures, that Jesus Christ's resurrection was founded in the perfection of his work; having paid the debt, having finished the work, having accomplished the warfare; for if I go not away thus, in a way that shall bring mercy and truth together, the Comforter will not come.
-That is one ground of his resurrection; if Christ had failed there he could not have risen from the dead.
+There needed, therefore, a price to redeem us from this our state of sin, condemnation, death, lamentation, bitterness, mortality, and woe-there was required a price.
+Christ became responsible for the debt we owed ; he became the Redeemer, the responsible person.
+And the surety can be set free only by his acting in accordance with the responsibility; he must pay the debt to the very last mite; for the language of inflexible justice is, "Thou shalt not come out thence until thou hast paid the last mite."
+Christ having paid the last mite, he, on the ground of having done as a second the last mite, he, on the ground of having done so, rose from the dead.
+And hence we are brought up out of our state by nature, and shall be raised up at the last great day, upon this very selfsame ground.
+"As for thee, by the blood of thy covenant I have sent forth thy prisoners out of the pit wherein there is no water."
+Thus, then, you will see, perhaps, without my quoting more scriptures, that Jesus Christ's resurrection was founded in the perfection of his work, having nois the little data the in the perfection of his work; having paid the debt, having finished the work, having accomplished in a work, having accomplished the warfare; for if I go not away thus, in a way that shall bring mercy and truth together, the Comforter will not That is one ground of his resurrection; if Christ had failed there, come. he could not have risen from the dead.